About Senator Collins

-After her re-election in 2002, Senator Collins became chairman of the Homeland Security Committee.
+After her re-election in 2002, Senator Collins became chairman of the Homeland Security and Governmental Affairs Committee.
 Her leadership, coupled with her work on the Armed Services Committee, earned her a national reputation for her policy expertise.
-In 2004, she coauthored the Collins-Lieberman Intelligence Reform and Terrorism Prevention Act, which represented the most sweeping changes in America’s intelligence community in 50 years.
+In 2004, she coauthored the Collins-Lieberman Intelligence Reform and Terrorism Prevention Act to fight terrorism and other emerging security threats.
+The legislation also created the Privacy and Civil Liberties Board to ensure privacy and civil liberties concerns are being protected.
 In 2007, she secured passage of legislation to better protect our nation’s seaports and chemical facilities, as well as to rebuild our nation’s emergency preparedness.

 Today, Senator Collins continues her national security work as a member of the Select Committee on Intelligence.
 She also serves on the powerful Senate Appropriations Committee, where she not only is the top Republican on the Transportation Appropriations and Housing Subcommittee, but also is a senior member of the Defense Appropriation Subcommittee.
 A recipient of the Navy’s highest civilian honor, Senator Collins has successfully fought for increased funding for Navy shipbuilding to support the jobs of the men and women at Bath Iron Works, Maine's largest private employer, and has been recognized and been a strong advocate for the Portsmouth Naval Shipyard in Kittery.
 She has also advocated for the Maine Military Authority and the Defense Finance and Accounting Services Center in Limestone, as well as the Air National Guard base in Bangor and the Maine Army National Guard.